 Michigan Medicine improves the health of patients, populations and communities through excellence in education, patient care, community service, research and technology development, and through leadership activities in Michigan, nationally and internationally.
 Our mission is guided by our Strategic Principles and has three critical components; patient care, education and research that together enhance our contribution to society.

-- BS in health science discipline.
+- BS in Biology or health science discipline.

 - Experience with PC computer software including Microsoft Word and Microsoft Excel.